 This program won the Gold Trophy at the 2015 New York Festivals World’s Best Radio Programs, History Documentary Section.

 Will Kate Survive Kate?
 Radio Documentary, 360 Documentaries on ABC Radio National, 2013, 2014

-What is it about white men who can only contemplate a relationship with an ‘Asian woman’?
+What is it about white men who can only contemplate an relationship with an Asian woman?
 Are western men who crave a relationship with a serene, beautiful, passive, submissive version of the feminine ideal, sick and perverted?
-Or is it just a retreat from feminism?
-A frank yet humorous investigation of a syndrome that might be an obsession.
+A frank but humorous investigation of a syndrome that might be an obsession.
 Sound Engineer: Steven Tilley; Supervising Producer: Natalie Kestecher